-What you must pay when Services that are covered for you you get these services Podiatry services You pay 20% of the approved amount and Part B Covered services include: deductible applies.
-Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Procedures beyond routine foot care and examination • Routine foot care for members with certain medical conditions affecting the lower limbs require prior authorization.
-Prostate cancer screening exams There is no coinsurance, For men age 50 and older, covered services include the copayment, or deductible for following - once every 12 months: an annual PSA test.
+What you must pay when Services that are covered for you you get these services Podiatry services Covered services include: You pay 20% of the approved amount.
+The Part Diagnosis and the medical or surgical treatment of B deductible applies. injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs Prostate cancer screening exams There is no coinsurance, For men aged 50 and older, covered services include the copayment, or deductible for following - once every 12 months: an annual PSA test.
 Digital rectal exam Prostate Specific Antigen (PSA) test Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body You pay 20% of the part or function.
-These include, but are not limited to, approved amount per colostomy bags and supplies directly related to colostomy prosthesis and related care, pacemakers, braces, prosthetic shoes, artificial limbs, supplies and Part B and breast prostheses (including a surgical brassiere after a deductible applies mastectomy).
+These include but are not limited to: approved amount per colostomy bags and supplies directly related to colostomy prosthesis and related care, pacemakers, braces, prosthetic shoes, artificial limbs, supplies.
+The Part B and breast prostheses (including a surgical brassiere after a deductible applies. mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Prior authorization is Also includes some coverage following cataract removal or required. cataract surgery - see "Vision Care" later in this section for more detail.
-Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are You pay 20% of the covered for members who have moderate to very severe approved amount per visit chronic obstructive pulmonary disease (COPD) and an order and Part B deductible applies for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+Prior authorization is Also includes some coverage following cataract removal or required. cataract surgery - see Vision Care later in this section for more detail.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are You pay 20% of the covered for members who have moderate to very severe approved amount per visit. chronic obstructive pulmonary disease (COPD) and an order The Part B deductible for pulmonary rehabilitation from the doctor treating the applies. chronic respiratory disease.
 Prior authorization is required.